ucsc/events-calendar/docs/become-group-admin.md

 ### Create an account

-If you haven't already done so, the first step is to create an account on the Events Calendar using your **@ucsc.edu** email account.
+If you haven't already done so, the first step is to create an account using your **@ucsc.edu** email account.

 ![events-login-link](https://user-images.githubusercontent.com/1000543/221927507-b822298e-b9d8-4354-a45f-da0fee6da67f.png)